 - Pursue a collaborative, national approach to reduce the unsustainable administrative burdens associated with the unmanaged proliferation of oncology pathways.

-- Adapt a process for development of oncology pathways that is consistent and transparent to all stakeholders.
+- Adopt a process for development of oncology pathways that is consistent and transparent to all stakeholders.

 - Ensure that pathways address the full spectrum of cancer care, from diagnostic evaluation through medical, surgical, and radiation treatments, and including imaging, laboratory testing, survivorship, and end of life care.